• Skip to primary navigation

 • Use fresh key limes.
 Although you can use bottled lime juice, adding zest from fresh limes really ups the flavor.

 Combine almond flour, cinnamon, sweetener, and melted butter.
-Divide mixture between small jars and pressed down to form the crust.
+Divide the mixture between small jars and press down to form the crust.

 Place cream cheese, sweetener, vanilla extract, lime zest, and lime juice in a large mixing bowl.